paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 .. _advanced-matching:

-Matching tags, correspondents, document types, and storage pathes
+Matching tags, correspondents, document types, and storage paths
 ################################################

 Paperless will compare the matching algorithms defined by every tag, correspondent,